srinathln7/ethereum-data-service/README.md

 - **Rate Limiting:** Implement rate limiting to prevent abuse and protect the service from being overwhelmed by too many requests.

-- **HTTPS:** Use HTTPS to encrypt communication between clients and the API.
+- **HTTPS:** Use HTTPS to encrypt communication between clients and our API service.

 ## References